crocoro-familiy/agent-beat-personagym/README.md

 python main.py launch --static
 ```

 Please note the evaluation for one persona can take up to around 15 to 20 min for 10 questions per task.
-Also, remember to set up the OepnAI API key:
+Also, remember to set up the OepnAI API key or other LLM API keys:

 ```bash
 export OPENAI_API_KEY="your_api_key_here"